lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

 along the northwest coast of the US that have temperate winters, such as Portland, OR) there is a strong, linear trend.

-Given this set of scatterplots repeat the same activity from above, now with the new descriptions of strength, linearity and direction.
+Given a new set of scatterplots below, repeat the same exercise, but now with the new descriptions of strength, linearity and direction.

 .. image:: figures/mult_choice_plots_abstract.png
       :align: center